 Dental Implant FAQs

 Do you want to know more about dental implants in Rock Hill before scheduling an initial consultation?
-Below are some of the most common implant treatment questions we hear at Coombs & Ross Family Dentistry, along with our answers.
+Below are some of the most common dental implant questions we hear at Coombs, Ross & Sourlis Family Dentistry, along with our answers.
 We hope this handy FAQ section addresses your questions or concerns.
 If you want to speak directly with our expert staff about dental implants or feel ready to schedule an appointment, please do not hesitate to contact our office !

 How Long Does It Take to Get Dental Implants?

-In general, dental implant treatment can be completed in 6 to 9 months and typically requires at least two trips to a dentist in Rock Hill.
-There are multiple factors that will contribute to your personal dental implant timeline, such as:
+In general, dental implant treatment can be completed in six to nine months and typically requires at least two trips to a dentist in Rock Hill.
+There are multiple factors that will contribute to your dental implant timeline, such as:

 - The number of teeth you want to replace

 - Whether preliminary treatment, such as a bone graft or sinus lift, is necessary